Elite (video game series): Elite

 The first game in the series is Elite, made by Braben and Bell.
 It was published by Acornsoft (Acorn/BBC), Firebird (ports) and Imagineer in 1984.
 Elite was one of the first home computer games to use wire-frame 3D graphics with hidden line removal and twitch gameplay.
 Elite: The Dark Wheel by Robert Holdstock was the first ever novella to be included for distribution with a video game.
 Elite is considered a classic and genre maker in gaming history for its then revolutionary game engine with 3D graphics and open-ended game model.
 Due to its popularity, Elite was subsequently ported to nearly every computer and gaming system at the time.
 Elite has been called the "godfather of space games" since countless other space games wouldn't have existed if it weren't for Elite.

 Elite Plus

 Elite Plus was developed and published by Microplay Software in 1991.
 It was coded in assembly language by Chris Sawyer.
-It's considered an upgraded light version of the original Elite and only available for DOS.
+It's considered an upgraded light version of the original Elite and only available for MS-DOS and compatible operating systems.